MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/ApplicationDesignDetails/design-details-loading-the-inventory-profiles.md

  Demand and supply attributes are arranged by order priority as well as by their level of specification.
 Because serial\/lot number matches reflect the level of specification, the more specific demand, such as a lot number selected specifically for a sale line, will seek a match before less specific demand, such as a sale from any lot number selected.

 > [!NOTE]
->  There are no dedicated prioritization rules for serial\/lot\-numbered demand and supply, other than the level of specification defined by their combinations of serial and lot numbers and the item tracking setup of the involved items.
+>  There are no dedicated prioritization rules for serial\/lot-numbered demand and supply, other than the level of specification defined by their combinations of serial and lot numbers and the item tracking setup of the involved items.

- During balancing, the planning system regards supply that carries serial\/lot numbers as inflexible and will not try to increase or reschedule such supply orders \(unless they are used in an order\-to\-order relation.
-See Order\-to\-Order Links are Never Broken\).
+ During balancing, the planning system regards supply that carries serial\/lot numbers as inflexible and will not try to increase or reschedule such supply orders \(unless they are used in an order-to-order relation.
+See Order-to-Order Links are Never Broken\).
 This protects the supply from receiving several, possibly conflicting, action messages when a supply carries varying attributes—such as a collection of different serial numbers.

  Another reason that serial\/lot numbered supply is inflexible is that serial\/lot numbers are generally assigned so late in the process that it would be confusing if changes are suggested.

  The balancing of serial\/lot numbers does not respect the [Frozen Zone](../ApplicationDesign/design-details-dealing-with-orders-before-the-planning-starting-date.md).
 If demand and supply is not synchronized, the planning system will suggest changes or suggest new orders, regardless of the planning starting date.

-## Order\-to\-Order Links are Never Broken
+## Order-to-Order Links are Never Broken
- When planning an order\-to\-order item, the linked supply must not be used for any demand other than what it was originally intended for.
+ When planning an order-to-order item, the linked supply must not be used for any demand other than what it was originally intended for.
 The linked demand should not be covered by any other random supply, even if, in its present situation, it is available in time and quantity.
-For example, an assembly order that is linked to a sales order in an assemble\-to\-order scenario cannot be used to cover other demand.
+For example, an assembly order that is linked to a sales order in an assemble-to-order scenario cannot be used to cover other demand.

- Order\-to\-order demand and supply must balance precisely.
+ Order-to-order demand and supply must balance precisely.
 The planning system will ensure the supply under all circumstances without regarding order sizing parameters, modifiers, and quantities in inventory \(other than quantities relating to the linked orders\).
 For the same reason, the system will suggest decreasing excess supplies if the linked demand is decreased.

  This balancing also affects the timing.
 The limited horizon that is given by the time bucket is not regarded; the supply will be rescheduled if the timing of the demand has changed.
-However, dampener time will be respected and will prevent order\-to\-order supplies from being scheduled out, except for the internal supplies of a multi\-level production order \(project order\).
+However, dampener time will be respected and will prevent order-to-order supplies from being scheduled out, except for the internal supplies of a multi-level production order \(project order\).

 > [!NOTE]
->  Serial\/lot numbers can also be specified on order\-to\-order demand.
+>  Serial\/lot numbers can also be specified on order-to-order demand.
 In that case, the supply is not regarded inflexible by default, as is normally the case for serial\/lot numbers.
 In this case, the system will increase\/decrease according to changes in demand.
 Furthermore, if one demand carries varying serial\/lot numbers, such as more than one lot number, one supply order will be suggested per lot.

 > [!NOTE]
->  Forecasts should not lead to creating supply orders that are bound by an order\-to\-order link.
+>  Forecasts should not lead to creating supply orders that are bound by an order-to-order link.
 If the forecast is used, it should only be used as a generator of dependent demand in a manufacturing environment.

 ## Component Need is Loaded according to Production Order Changes
  When handling production orders, the planning system must monitor the needed components before loading them into the demand profile.
 Component lines that result from an amended production order will replace those of the original order.
 This ensures that the planning system establishes that planning lines for component need are never duplicated.